 - Make note of all the debts owed by the estate, and then do whatever it takes to pay these without delay.

-- Notify creditors of the person’s passing, as well as the fact that the probate process is in progress.
+- Notify creditors of the person’s passing, as well as the fact that the Estate Administration process is in progress.
 This allows them to file a claim for payment, if applicable.

 - Learn more about estate taxes in your state.
 If this type of tax is owed, now’s the time to take care of it.